timetraveller-123/tp/docs/DeveloperGuide.md

     1. Other incorrect edit commands to try: `editp`, `editp x`, `...` (where x is larger than the list size)<br>

        Expected: Similar to previous.

-2. Editing a person with invalid details
+2. Editing a person using no fields
-   1. Test case: `editp 1 n/John Doe p/98765432`

-      Expected: First contact is edited.
-Details of the edited contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `editp 0 n/John Doe p/98765432`<br>
+    1. Test case: `editp 1`<br>

        Expected: No person is edited.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect edit commands to try: `editp`, `editp x`, `...` (where x is larger than the list size)<br>

-      Expected: Similar to previous.

 ### Saving data